 - Oil & Grease.
-Conventional pollutant, effluent limitation for protection of aquatic life; 10 mg/L monthly average, 15 mg/L daily maximum. - pH.
-6.5-9.0 SU. pH limitations of 6.0-9.0 SU [10 CSR 20-7.015] are not protective of the in-stream Water Quality Standard, which states that water contaminants shall not cause pH to be outside the range of 6.5-9.0 SU. - Biochemical Oxygen Demand (BOD5) Percent Removal.
+Conventional pollutant, effluent limitation for protection of aquatic life; 10 mg/L monthly average, 15 mg/L daily maximum. - Total Phosphorus and Total Nitrogen (Speciated).
+Effluent monitoring for Total Phosphorus, Total Kjeldahl Nitrogen, and Nitrite + Nitrate are required per 10 CSR 20-7.015(9)(D)8. - pH.
+6.5-9.0 SU. pH limitations of 6.0-9.0 SU [10 CSR 20-7.015] are not protective of the in-stream Water Quality Standard, which states that water contaminants shall not cause pH to be outside the range of 6.5-9.0 SU.
+10 CSR 20-7.015 allows pH for lagoons to be maintained above 6.0 SU.
+Due to the classification of the receiving stream, the Department has determined that there is no assimilative capacity during critical low flow periods, therefore the water quality standard must be met at the outfall.

+- Biochemical Oxygen Demand (BODs) Percent Removal.
 In accordance with 40 CFR Part 133, removal efficiency is a method by which the Federal Regulations define Secondary Treatment and Equivalent to Secondary Treatment, which applies to BOD5 and TSS for Publicly Owned Treatment Works (POTWs)/municipals.
-This facility is required to meet 85% removal efficiency for BOD5. - Total Suspended Solids (TSS) Percent Removal.
+This facility is required to meet 65% removal efficiency for BOD5. - Total Suspended Solids (TSS) Percent Removal.
 In accordance with 40 CFR Part 133, removal efficiency is a method by which the Federal Regulations define Secondary Treatment and Equivalent to Secondary Treatment, which applies to BOD5 and TSS for Publicly Owned Treatment Works (POTWs)/municipals.
-This facility is required to meet 85% removal efficiency for TSS.
+This facility is required to meet 65% removal efficiency for TSS.

 Sampling Frequency Justification: The Department has determined that previously established sampling and reporting frequency is sufficient to characterize the facility's effluent and be protective of water quality.
-Sampling for E. coli is set at quarterly per 10 CSR 20-7.015(9)(D)7.C.
+Weekly sampling is required for E. coli, per 10 CSR 20-7.015(9)(D)7.A.

-Sampling Type Justification: As per 10 CSR 20-7.015, samples collected for mechanical plants shall be a 24 hour modified composite sample.
-Grab samples, however, must be collected for pH, E. coli and Oil & Grease in accordance with recommended analytical methods.
+Sampling Type Justification: As per 10 CSR 20-7.015, BOD5 and TSS samples collected for lagoons may be grab samples.
+Grab samples must be collected for pH, E. coli, and Oil & Grease in accordance with recommended analytical methods.
 For further information on sampling and testing methods please review 10 CSR 20-7.015(9)(D) 2.